cbentejac/VariationalFrameworkInpainting/README.md

 ## To do (if enough time left)
-- [ ] Parallelize the patch match algorithm
 - [ ] Write the patch error function `E` for the patch non-local means
 - [ ] Write the patch error function `E` for the patch non-local medians
 - [ ] Add the new patch error functions to the patch match algorithm and make them a parameter